neondatabase/website/content/docs/guides/manage-database-access.md

     The role that creates a database is automatically the owner of the database.
     </Admonition>

-3. Create a 'group' role for database users.
+3. Create a shared role for database users.
 This role will be used to manage database user privileges.
 Neon requires a password when creating any role with SQL.

     ```sql
     CREATE ROLE dev_users PASSWORD `password`;